 At WellBe, we know that sleep is really, really important for your health.
 But we also know that if you’re having trouble getting enough shut-eye, prescription or over-the-counter sleep aids are not the way to go.
-We already discussed all the health risks of sleep aids (gut issues, IBS, intestinal bleeding, impaired cognitive function…the list goes on and on), so we skip OTC and Rx sleep remedies.
+We know that sleep aids can cause tons of issues (gut issues, IBS, intestinal bleeding, impaired cognitive function…the list goes on and on), so we skip OTC and Rx sleep remedies.
 But what about natural sleep aids?

 If you’re spending most nights tossing and turning, watch (or read) part two of our guide to sleep aids to learn more about your options.

 First, there are a few natural sleep aids to consider.
 The two most popular are melatonin and valerian root.
 Here are the deets on each: